ykamal/wordpress-feedback-plugin-sample/README.md

 This is a sample plugin to demonstrate the functionalities of a post feedback mechanism as required by the assessment.

-## Changes from the original docker
+## Changes from the original repository

 - Since WP-CLI and Composer were not working for me, I added a `Dockerfile` and modified the `docker-compose.yml` to install them.
 - Added `bash` as the shell.